How to Build a Real Estate Cash Flow Model

 Before you can project your returns, you need to understand the fundamental pieces that make up the model.
 Every cash flow analysis, whether simple or complex, is built on three core pillars: income, operating expenses, and the costs of capital and debt.
 Getting these components right is the key to creating a reliable model that you can use to evaluate deals and manage your portfolio effectively.
 It’s the difference between hoping for a profit and having a clear plan to achieve it.
 Let’s break down what each of these components includes so you can build your model with confidence.

-Identify Rental Income and Other Revenue
+First, Let’s Talk Income and Revenue

 The first step in building your model is to identify all the money coming in.
 The most obvious source is, of course, rental income from your tenants.
 But don’t stop there.
 Many properties generate other forms of revenue that you should absolutely include for an accurate picture.
 This could be income from laundry facilities, parking fees, pet fees, or even late payment charges.
 Summing up all these streams gives you the property’s Gross Potential Income.
 This figure is your starting point—the absolute maximum revenue your property could generate if it were 100% occupied with all fees collected.